rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

   </p>

 6. In order for Argo CD to sync the changes from our git repository, we need to provide access to it.
-We'll deploy a secret to cluster, for now *not done as code* but in the next lab we'll add the secret as code and store it encrypted in Git.
-In your terminal
+We'll deploy a secret to cluster, for now *not done as code* but in an upcoming section we'll tackle the secret as code and store it encrypted in Git.
+In your terminal create the Secret in your environment:

-    Add the Secret to the cluster:

     ```bash
     cat <<EOF | oc apply -n <USER_NAME>-mlops -f -